-Policy/Program Memorandum No. 81 from the Ministry of Education states: School Boards will be responsible for the administration of oral medication where such medication has been prescribed for use during school hours.
-For physically disabled pupils, the school boards will provide such services as lifting, and positioning, assistance with mobility, feeding and toileting, and general maintenance exercises.
+Policy / Program Memorandum No. 81 from the Ministry of Education states: school boards will be responsible for the administration of oral medication where such medication has been prescribed for use during school hours.
+For pupils with a physical disability, the school boards will provide such services as lifting, positioning, assistance with mobility, feeding, toileting and general maintenance exercises.
 School boards should establish or update their policies for the provision of these support services.
 Such policies should define administrative procedures, personal roles and routine safeguards.